gradescope/autograder_samples/python/README.md

 ### Python 3

 Make sure to use `pip3` and `python3` when writing your code, because our autograder base image does include Python 2 as well, which are currently the defaults for `pip` and `python`.
+When installing Python 3, use the apt packages `python3` and `python3-pip`.
+If you need a more recent version than what is packaged by Ubuntu 16.04, you can try using a PPA or installing from source.

 ## Example Test